-Requirement Details

-Platform 2 GHz processor (recommended minimum)
+Requirement Details 2 GHz processor (recommended minimum)

+Platform

 Memory 8 GB of RAM minimum, 16 GB recommended

 Additional RAM Requirements: Using Local Storage, Cross-Connection Query, Business Intelligence connections, or NoSQL connections can require an additional 500 MB of RAM.
 These features start processes (mysqld.exe, hubproxy.exe) which persist for the Toad session.

 Note: The memory required may vary based on the following:

 Applications that are running on your system when using Toad

 Size and complexity of the database

 Amount of database activity

 Number of concurrent users accessing the database

-Hard Disk Space 800 MB to install Toad
+Hard Disk 800 MB to install Toad

-450 MB to run Toad
+Space 450 MB to run Toad

 Additional Recommendations: For retrieving large queries, allow 10 GB free disk space (or more, depending on the size of the data being retrieved).
 After retrieving 2500 rows, Toad saves data in a TMP (.tmp) file in the user's Temp directory.
 These TMP files are deleted when Toad closes.

-Operating System Windows Server® 2008 Service Pack 2 (32-bit or 64-bit)

-Windows Server® 2008 R2 Service Pack 1 (64-bit)

-Windows Server® 2012
+Operating Windows Server® 2012

-Windows Server® 2012 R2
+System Windows Server® 2012 R2

 Windows Server® 2016

-Windows® 7 (32-bit or 64-bit)

-Windows® 8 (32-bit or 64-bit)
+Windows Server® 2019

 Windows® 8.1 (32-bit or 64-bit)

 Windows® 10